Moses' email

 who in Genesis 24, sent a trusted servant to secure a bride for his son, Isaac.

-One of Abraham's leadership qualities was his willingness to entrust others.
+One of Abraham's leadership qualities was his willingness to trust others.

 MOSES' EMAIL